bioperl/bioperl.github.io/formats/sequence_formats/GAME_sequence_format.md

 The GAME format is a rich XML format for storing sequences and their associated annotations.
 More information can be found in this [GAME.rng file](http://flybase.bio.indiana.edu/annot/game.rng.txt).

-This file format can be parsed by the system using the module.

 Example
 -------